Going Beyond Organic

 Fair Trade’s numerous initiatives focus on the UN’s Sustainable Development Goals, which call on both consumers and businesses to implement sustainability in their decision-making at every level.
 Purchasing Fair Trade certified goods is an easy and effective way to show support for companies with higher values—businesses who take care of their people and protect our natural resources.

 The first Coyuchi products to earn full Fair Trade Certification were our best-selling Air Weight Towels, and in early 2016 our long-running Honeycomb Blanket and Honeycomb Baby Blanket became Fair Trade Certified at the factory level.
-Our Women's Organic Arroyo Funnel Neck Sweater and Long Cardigan, are both knit from soft, slubbed Fair Trade organic cotton.
 We'll continue to introduce other certified products over time.
 To find them, just look for the Fair Trade symbol on our website and on our product packaging in stores.